NBISweden/grave/README.md

 - It is usually good practice to run `grave` via a `tmux` or `screen` session rather than directly on the login node.
 An editable shell script that will do this for you is available in `bin/slurm_submission.sh`

 - Institutional profiles are available via `nf-core` for many major HPC centres, see [here](https://nf-co.re/configs/).
-The example command below configures `grave` for the Dardel cluster in Stockholm, Sweden
+The example command below configures `grave` for the Dardel cluster in Stockholm, Sweden.

 - When running on a cluster using the `slurm` job scheduler, ensure you provide a project allocation number using the `--project` parameter.
-This can be on the command line or via the `params.yml` file
+This can be on the command line or via the `params.yml` file.

 `pixi run nextflow main.nf -profile pdc_kth -params-file params.yml --project example-allocation-12345`